Maolbhuidhe Bed and Breakfast, Fionnphort, Isle of Mull

 Fidden and Poit na h-I (Pottie)

-The gaelic name for Loch Pottie translates roughly as 'pot of Iona', which makes it the first fish farm in Mull !
+The gaelic name for Loch Pottie translates roughly as 'pot of Iona', which makes it the first fish farm on Mull!
 Today the trout are said to be plentiful but very small.
-Fidden is largely farmland, with islet-strewn bays, seals and many wading birds. erraid was the shore station for the building of Dubh Artach lighthouse (1867-72) by Thomas and David Stevenson.
-Robert Louis Stevenson (Thomas's son) later used his experiences on erraid in his adventure novel 'Kidnapped'.
+Fidden is largely farmland, with islet-strewn bays, seals and many wading birds.
+Erraid (a tidal island) was the shore station for the building of Dubh Artach lighthouse (1867-72) by Thomas and David Stevenson.
+Robert Louis Stevenson (Thomas's son) later used his experiences on Erraid in his adventure novel 'Kidnapped'.

 Uisken